Skip to main content

 const retryIds: string[] = [];

-for (const item of response.results) {
+for (const item of response.data) {

 if (item.status === 'success') {